20 Affordable Closet Updates You Can DIY

 Closet Nook Shelves

 Don’t let the recessed space at the ends of a closet go to waste.
-One of our favorite ways to maximize the space you already have is to install wire shelving to hold blankets, towels or bedding.
+One of our favorite ways to maximize the space you already have is to install wire or other custom shelving to hold blankets, towels or bedding.

 Wire shelves are available in a variety of widths.
 Measure the width and depth of the space.
 Then choose the correct shelving and ask the salesperson to cut the shelves to length for you.
 Subtract 3/8 in. from the actual width to determine the shelf length.
 Buy a pair of end mounting brackets and a pair of plastic clips for each shelf.